git-lfs/git-lfs/docs/spec.md

  * Question: On error, should we overwrite the file in the working directory with the original pointer file?
 Can this be done reliably?

+### Handling errors

+If there are errors in the configuration of LFS extensions, such as invalid extension names, duplicate priorities, etc, then any LFS commands that rely on them will abort with a descriptive error message.

+If an extension is unable to perform its task, it can indicate this error by returning a non-zero error code and writing a descriptive error message to its STDERR.
+The behavior on an error depends on whether we are cleaning or smudging.

+#### Clean

+If an extension fails to clean a file, it will return a non-zero error code and write an error message to its STDERR.
+Because the file was not cleaned correctly, it can't be added to the index.
+LFS will ensure that no pointer file is added/updated for failed files.
+In addition, it will display the error messages for any files that could not be cleaned (and keep those errors in a log), so that the user can diagnose the failure, and then rerun "git add" on those files.

+#### Smudge

+If an extension fails to smudge a file, it will return a non-zero error code and write an error message to its STDERR.
+Because the file was not smudged correctly, LFS cannot update that file in the working directory.
+LFS will ensure that the pointer file is written to both the index and working directory.
+In addition, it will display the error messages for any files that could not be smudged (and keep those errors in a log), so that the user can diagnose the failure and then rerun "git-lfs fetch" to fix up any remaining pointer files.